Market Analysts see Merck & Co. Inc. [MRK] gaining to $130. Time to buy?

 Citigroup have made an estimate for Merck & Co.
 Inc. shares, keeping their opinion on the stock as Buy, with their previous recommendation back on April 13, 2023.

 Merck & Co.
-Inc. [MRK] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 0.34.
-With this latest performance, MRK shares dropped by -3.31% in over the last four-week period, additionally plugging by 0.55% over the last 6 months – not to mention a rise of 29.85% in the past year of trading.
+Inc. [MRK] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 4.75.
+With this latest performance, MRK shares gained by 1.17% in over the last four-week period, additionally plugging by 4.46% over the last 6 months – not to mention a rise of 28.53% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Merck & Co.
 Inc. [MRK] shares currently have an operating margin of +33.35 and a Gross Margin at +70.57.
 Merck & Co.
 Inc.’s Net Margin is presently recorded at +24.83.